jina-ai/jina/.github/2.0/cookbooks/Executor.md

 This `Executor` uses the [ResNet18](https://docs.fast.ai) network for object classification on images provided by [fastai](https://github.com/fastai/fastai).

 The `encode` function of this executor generates a feature vector for each image in each `Document` of the input `DocumentArray`.
+The feature vector generated is the output activations of the neural network (a vector of 1000 components).
 Note the embedding of each text is perfomed in a joined operation (all embeddings are creted for all images in a single function call) to achieve higher performance.

 As a result each `Document` in the input `DocumentArray`  _docs_ will have an `embedding` after `encode()` has completed.